Taster sessions for school students

 To discuss the taster sessions we offer or bespoke arrangements, please contact our widening participation and educational equity lead, Dr Kirsten Harris (firstname.lastname@example.org).

-School sessions are offered free of charge to groups of non-fee paying schools and colleges.
+School sessions are offered free of charge to groups from non-fee paying schools and colleges.
 Priority will be given to non-selective schools and those where a high percentage of pupils are eligible for the Pupil Premium.